Congressionally Directed Medical Research Programs Leadership

 U.S. Army, Veterinary Corps

-Colonel Dalal served as a Product Manager for the Transformation Medical Technologies Program under the Joint Program Executive Office for Chemical Biological Defense, in Fort Belvoir, Virginia, and also as the Commander of the U.S. Army Medical Materiel Development Activity, Fort Detrick, Maryland, which provided him with broad medical acquisition experience.
-He gained extensive knowledge in research and development from previous assignments that include the Institute of Chemical Defense, the Center for Army Public Health Center (formerly the Center for Health Promotion and Preventive Medicine), the Armed Forces Radiobiology Research Institute, and the Walter Reed Army Institute of Research.
+Colonel Dalal gained extensive knowledge in research and development and acquisition from previous assignments that include Commander of the U.S. Army Medical Materiel Development Activity, Fort Detrick, Maryland; Joint Product Manager for the Transformation Medical Technologies Program under the Joint Program Executive Office for Chemical Biological Defense, in Fort Belvoir, Virginia; Division Director at the Walter Reed Army Institute of Research; and various research assignments that include the Institute of Chemical Defense, the Center for Army Public Health Center (formerly the Center for Health Promotion and Preventive Medicine), and the Uniformed Services University of Health Sciences.

 Colonel Dalal deployed to Iraq as a member of the Field Assistance Science & Technology Team for the U.S. Army Materiel Command.
 While there, he conducted a pilot program that served as the impetus for the Joint Trauma Analysis and Prevention of Injury in Combat (JTAPIC) program office, which he led as its first Program Manager.
 Under his leadership, the JTAPIC team received the Army Acquisition Research and Development “Collaboration of the Year” award in 2008.